Rewrite the Content for a Website Intro Section … And You Could Earn $200!

 Take notes.
 Get a feel for what the different sites have to say.

 You may find that many of them suffer from the same issues as our sample website.
 It’s a common problem!
-I looked through hundreds of local business websites throughout the U.S. before finding the decent example I posted here.
-Many, many websites don’t have the NAP or any inviting message “above the fold.”
+I looked through dozens of local business websites throughout the U.S. before finding the decent example I posted here.
+Many, many websites don’t have the local NAP or any inviting message “above the fold.”

 In other words, do homework that makes you a hero to the client!
 During your research, you’ll discover great ideas you can write for your client.